blocklet/general-proxy/README.md

 ## Usage

 1. Launch this blocklet in your blocklet server
-2. Config `UPSTREAM_URL` for the blocklet, each change may require a restart
+2. Config `UPSTREAM_URL` for the blocklet, must be a valid URL, eg: `http://127.0.0.1:9090`, each change may require a restart

 ## Protect your service